hhandika/segui/website/docs/cli-usage/split.md

 end;
 ```

-`segul` partition parser is robust when dealing with extra spaces, but forbid the use of spaces for the locus names.
+The SEGUL partition parser is robust when dealing with extra spaces but forbids using spaces for locus names.

 This nexus format will work: